 We raise livestock guardian dogs near Spokane, WA.
 Learn all about each of them on the LGDs page.
 Breeds include Maremma, Anatolian and registered Karakachan.
 This page lists known or planned breedings.
-We keep a no-obligation list of interested buyers.
-You can choose from weaned puppies at 10-12 weeks old, started puppies at 6 months to a year and working livestock guardian dogs from one year and up.
+You can choose from weaned puppies at 10 weeks old, started puppies at 6 months to a year and working livestock guardian dogs from one year and up.
 The price goes up incrementally with the increased training and feeding time.
 Contact me to discuss what options work best for your needs.
 You can see more info further down on this page to help you determine which age is right for you.

 |Dam||Sire||Tent.
 Due Date